djennings/cra-template-ie11/template/README.md

 A great deal of the IE 11 support is dereived from core.js.
 For more information on what is supported visit:
 https://github.com/zloirock/core-js/blob/master/README.md

+# NOTE:

+CSS min, max (and by extension clamp) are still not supported.
+Other special handling, such as implicit grid placement, must be handled via the appropriate CSS